clojure/data.priority-map/README.md

 in fact equal.
 The above comparator breaks that rule because `[2 :apple]` and `[2 :apricot]` tie, but are not equal.

-The correct way to construct such a priority map is by specifying a keyfn (similar to the way clojure.core/sort-by takes a keyfn), which is used to extract the true priority from the priority map's vals.
+The correct way to construct such a priority map is by specifying a keyfn, which is used to extract the true priority from the priority map's vals.
+(Note: It might seem a little odd that the priority-extraction function is called a *key*fn, even though it is applied to the map's values.
+This terminology is based on the docstring of clojure.core/sort-by, which uses `keyfn` for the function which extracts the sort order.)

 In the above example,

     user=> (priority-map-keyfn first :a [2 :apple], :b [1 :banana], :c [3 :carrot]) {:b [1 :banana], :a [2 :apple], :c [3 :carrot]}

 You can also combine a keyfn with a comparator that operates on the extracted priorities:

-    user=> (priority-map-keyfn first > :a [2 :apple], :b [1 :banana], :c [3 :carrot])
+    user=> (priority-map-keyfn-by first > :a [2 :apple], :b [1 :banana], :c [3 :carrot])
     {:c [3 :carrot], :a [2 :apple], :b [1 :banana]}

 ## License